+Note: BAC = blood alcohol concentration; MNS = mental, neurological, and substance; ADHD, Attention deficit hyperactivity disorder; CBT, Cognitive behavioural therapy.

+a.
+Red type denotes urgent care; blue type denotes continuing care; black type denotes routine care.

+b.
+Recommendations in bold = best practice; recommendations in normal font = good practice.

+*There is no fixed time period for the management of these complex conditions; for example, in the management of depression, some individuals need relatively short periods of engagement (for e.g. 6-12 months for a single episode) at the one end, while others may need maintenance care for several years (for e.g. when there is a relapsing course).

+WebAppendix

-sinterventions for MNS disorders in low- and middle-income countries
+Costs and cost-effectiveness of interventions for MNS disorders in low- and middle-income countries

 Table 2 shows the comparative cost-effectiveness of a range of interventions for addressing MNS disorders in different regions of the world, relative to a situation of no intervention.
 Because each intervention is being compared to a situation of no treatment, the resulting metric is called an average (as opposed to incremental) cost-effectiveness ratio.
 Previously published and updated findings (Hyman and others, 2006; Chisholm and Saxena, 2012) have been converted to 2012 US dollar values to enable comparison with other cost and cost-effectiveness information presented in this and other DCP-3 Volumes, based on IMF inflation estimates for different World Bank reporting regions.
 The exception to this price conversion process relates to newer psychotropic medications (such as fluoxetine for depression or risperidone for psychotic disorders), which are now produced in a number of countries under non-branded, generic licenses and can be purchased for approximately ten times less than a decade ago.